-Our corporate headquarters is located in an approximately 36,000 square foot facility that we lease at 480 Pleasant Street, Watertown, Massachusetts 02472.
+Our corporate headquarters is located in an approximately 120,681 square foot facility located at 60 Tower Road, Waltham, Massachusetts 02451.
+The lease of this facility began on April 1, 2022 and expires on September 30, 2031.
+We continue to lease our former headquarters, a 36,000 square foot facility at 480 Pleasant Street, Watertown, Massachusetts 02472.
 The lease of this facility expires in July 2028.
 We lease another 32,000 square foot facility at 85 School Street, Watertown, Massachusetts 02472.
-The lease of that facility expires in July 2028.
-In addition, we lease a 47,000 square foot facility at 4 Suburban Park Drive, Billerica, Massachusetts 10821.
+The lease of that facility expired in January 2024.
+We lease a 47,000 square foot facility at 4 Suburban Park Drive, Billerica, Massachusetts 10821.
 The Billerica facility lease expires October 2029.
-We entered into a lease for a 120,681 square foot facility located at 60 Tower Road, Waltham, Massachusetts 02451, which will become our corporate headquarters.
-The lease of this facility began on April 1, 2022 and expires on September 30, 2031.
 We believe that our facilities are adequate for our current needs and, should the company need additional space, we believe we will be able to obtain additional space on commercially reasonable terms.
+We are actively engaged in efforts to identify a sublessor for our unoccupied space.